Prosthius/2000char/README.md

 # Options:
     -h  --help:             Show this screen
-    -v  --version:          Show version
+    -v  --version:          Show the version number
-    -d  --delete:           Delete all output files that match 'output*.txt' -c  --characters:       Set the number of characters per output file (default: 2000) -nw --no-whitespace:    Remove all whitespace from the input text -rc --remove-char:      Remove all instances of a character from the input text
+    -d  --delete:           Delete all output files that match 'output*.txt' -c  --characters:       Set the number of characters per output file (default: 2000) -nw --no-whitespace:    Remove all whitespace from the input text -rc --remove-char:      Remove all instances of a character from the input text.
+Supports inputting multiple characters one after the other

 # Examples:
-    # Output 1000 characters per file and remove all whitespace and commas
+    # Output 1000 characters per file and remove all whitespace, commas and periods
-    ./LLM-Char -c 1000 -nw -rc ,
+    ./LLM-Char -c 1000 -nw -rc ,.